Top 100 Best Places to Live

 “When you are in something stimulating, innovation there tends to be a lot of spillover from firm to firm to firm.
 Cultural districts impact related industries,” Rushton says.

 To measure the role of arts for our Index, we worked with the nonprofit Americans for the Arts, which produces the research about the number and size of arts-related businesses in U.S. counties.
-As one of the unique data sets we worked with, Americans for the Arts shared its list of more than 600 arts-related industries, and we were able to apply its methodology to the city level for the first time.
+As one of the unique data sets we worked with, Americans for the Arts shared its list of more than 600 arts-related industries, and we were able to apply its methodology to the city level.

-Finally, we have said that utilization was one of the guiding principles for our ranking, and we wanted to make sure that not only are there opportunities in the cities for exploration but that residents are taking advantage of them.
-We used data from Esri to fill in that gap.
+Finally, we have said that utilization was one of the guiding principles for our ranking, and we wanted to make sure that not only are there opportunities in the cities for exploration, but that residents are also taking advantage of them.
+We worked with the Martin Prosperity Institute to create a custom variable, based on data from Esri, to fill in that gap.

 Cities with more amenities and more people taking advantage of them scored the highest.
 The average score across all the cities we measured was 46.

 Coletta notes that arts can have a great return on a relatively small investment.
 “Arts engage the community and make it a better place to live," she says.